MinYoungChoe/IPC144/W01/README.md

 # Workshop #1: A Simple C Program implementing standard output.
-This is first work that I have done using c Language.
+This is first work that I have done using C language.